Steaming bowl of birria ramen with stretchy Oaxaca cheese, served with crispy tacos and a side of rich consommé for dipping.

 • Hour 3.5: Meat begins falling apart if you glare at it too hard

-Test: When a fork inserted meets zero resistance and slides out clean, you’ve reached birria nirvana.
+Test: When an inserted fork meets zero resistance and slides out clean, you’ve reached birria nirvana.

 The Shredding Window